 - Statistics / Weather / Helpful Links

 Looking for Lake Martin cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Martin, located in Central Alabama near Alexander City, stretches out over 44,000 acres with an incredible 750 miles of shoreline.
 Nestled within scenic Tallapoosa County, Elmore County, and Coosa County, Lake Martin is an ideal place for recreational pursuits.
 The reservoir was created by Alabama Power for hydroelectric power generation and flood control.
 Construction of the dam across the Tallapoosa River began in 1923, and when the project finished in 1926, Lake Martin was the largest man-made lake in the world.